-- A. Purpose The purpose of this bylaw is to facilitate the creation of new Solar Photovoltaic Generating Installations by providing standards for the placement, design, construction, operation, monitoring, modification and removal of such installations that address public safety, minimize impacts on the environment, scenic, natural and historic resources and to provide adequate financial assurance for the eventual decommissioning of such installations consistent with the intent of Chapter 40A Section 3 of the Massachusetts General Laws. - B. Applicability The provisions set forth in this section shall apply to the construction, operation, repair and/or removal of Photovoltaic Generating Installations as permitted in Article 4.2.
-Use Regulations.
-All such facilities require a building permit and must comply with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements and other applicable provisions of Spencer's Zoning Bylaws. - C. Definitions
+- A. Purpose The purpose of this bylaw is to facilitate the creation of new Solar Photovoltaic Generating Installations by providing standards for the placement, design, construction, operation, modification and removal of such installations that address public safety, minimize impacts on the environment, scenic, natural and historic resources and to provide adequate financial assurance for the eventual decommissioning of such installations consistent with the intent of Chapter 40A Section 3 of the Massachusetts General Laws. - B. Applicability The provisions set forth in this section shall apply to the construction, operation, modification, repair and/or removal of Photovoltaic Generating Installations as permitted in Article 4.2.
+Use Regulations and in Section 4.4 Accessory Uses.
+All such facilities require a building permit and must comply with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements and other applicable provisions of Spencer's Zoning Bylaws.(Amended 11/10/2022 Art.
+10)